cs3157/seatingcharts/README.md

 Usage
 -----
 Update 10/2/2022:
 Thing's changed!
 We regularly get a huge class size (over 300 students.)
-So we XXXurxo wrote a helper script to handle multiple rooms in one shot; here is how to use it:
+So XXXurxo wrote a helper script to handle multiple rooms in one shot; here is how to use it:

 1. Download the roster from the Grades tab of courseworks; save it as roster.csv, which contains three columns: Student ID, Student Name, and blank. (see sample_roster.csv)